shrestha-bishal/fynix/README.md

 ## Funding & Sponsorship

-`php-validation-core` is an open-source project maintained with care to deliver a reliable and extensible validation engine for PHP developers.
+`fynix` is an open-source project maintained with care to deliver a reliable and extensible validation engine for PHP developers.
 If you or your organization find this project valuable, please consider supporting its development.
 Your sponsorship helps sustain long-term maintenance, improve features and documentation, and keep the library freely available to the community.

 As a token of appreciation, sponsors may have their logo and link featured in the project README and documentation site.